rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Time-Of-Day-Detection.md

 Overall the performance of the model appears to be fairly good with a 92% accuracy on validation.
 However, the model appears to struggle with the "Dawn/Dusk" class (often labeling it as "daytime" instead).
 In part, I assume this is due to the ambiguity of how "Dawn/Dusk" was defined during labeling.

+Find additional fit statistics in the [appendix](#appendix).

+## Future Enhancements

+The model trained on the BDD100k dataset does not exactly meet the intended use of that data.
+Teaching autonomous vehicles to drive isn't directly in line with my intended use (identifying risks to a *human* driver).
+While it was good enough for a school project, future research should look to collect a different dataset more in line with this use case.
+A big gap applicable to this "time of day" model was the definitions of daytime/dusk/night were inconsistent between photos.
+A better dataset for this purpose would likely have a numeric target like "hours till sunset" which is more objective.

+Additionally, looking to rebuild the model in a different tool stack would likely be good.
+The AWS Sagemaker Image Classification container was used as a learning opportunity, but the lack of control I had over the model was limiting.
+The model was prone to overfitting, and that sagemaker container does not give many options for a data scientist to mitigate those issues.

+## Appendix

 ### F1 Score

 |              | precision | recall | f1-score | support |